Message-Passing State-Space Models: Improving Graph Learning with Modern Sequence Modeling: Related Works

 \paragraph{Casting State-Space Models into Graph Learning.} Several recent models adopt SSMs for static graphs by imposing sequential orderings, e.g., via degree-based sorting \citep{wang2024mamba} or random walks \citep{behrouz2024graph}, often sacrificing permutation-equivariance.
 Spectral methods \citep{huang2024can} offer alternatives but are computationally demanding and prone to over-squashing \citep{di2023over}.
 In the temporal graph setting, GraphSSM \citep{li2024state} applies the diffusive dynamics of a GNN backbone first, followed by an SSM as a post-processing module.
-In contrast, our approach embeds the core principles of modern SSMs directly into the graph learning process, yielding a unified framework that seamlessly supports both static and temporal graph modeling—while maintaining permutation equivariance, computational efficiency, and supporting parallel implementation.
+In contrast, our approach embeds the core principles of modern SSMs directly into the graph learning process, yielding a unified framework designed through the lens of sensitivity analysis that seamlessly supports both static and temporal graph modeling, while maintaining permutation equivariance, computational efficiency, and supporting parallel implementation.